FernandoBasso/devhowto/docs/purescript/functions.md

-## Aliasing functions to infix symbols
+## Aliasing functions to infix symbol

 Making an alias to `mod`: